Zandirin/Aurora/README.md

 ## **Testing Phase**

 Used friends and family with different devices to test the responsiveness of the site.
 Also tested the site on multiple different browsers and my own mobile device.
 The site was run through a few validators to make sure it complies with accessibility guidelines.
-Most of the errors that get listed are from external libraries and not from the code I put in myself.​
+Most of the errors that get listed are from external libraries and not from the code I put in myself.
 Screenshots from validators to come.
 More information to come.